 This section describes how the SDK obtains the messages and the data Responsys that is available to your mobile app.
 The platform-specific sections describe how to use the calls described in this section in mobile apps supporting iOS and Android.

 Messages are pre-fetched (for all Message Centers) when the application is first launched after installation.
-Messages are refreshed at fixed intervals (currently every two hours).
+Thereafter, messages are refreshed at fixed intervals (currently every five minutes).
 If the mobile app user exits the mobile app, and then re-opens it, the SDK refreshes Message Center messages from Responsys only if it is due for a refresh.

 Data fetched may vary as as follows: